-2 Forecast
+1 Forecast

-It is obvious that the (human) brain structure and functioning, from neurons, astrocytes, and other components to complex networks and complex (chemical, electrical, informational) processes taking place in it, should be - and only partially is - a major source of inspiration for informatics (I choose this more general term rather that the restrictive, but usual, "computer science", in order to stress that I have in mind both mathematics per se and practice, both the theory of computability and the use of computing machineries).
+It is obvious that the (human) brain structure and functioning, from neurons, astrocytes, and other components to complex networks and complex (chemical, electrical, informational) processes taking place in it, should be-and only partially is a major source of inspiration for informatics (we choose this more general term rather that the restrictive, but usual, "computer science", in order to stress that we have in mind both mathematical approaches, with intrinsic motivation, and practical approaches, both the theory of computability and the use of computing machineries).
 If biology is such a rich source of inspiration for informatics as natural computing proves, then the brain should be the "golden mine" of this intellectual enterprise.
-Risking a forecast, I believe that if something really great is to appear in informatics in the near future, then this "something" will be suggested by the brain (and this will probably be placed at the level of "strategies" of computing, not at the "tactic" level - just in balance with the two computing devices already learned from the brain activity and which can be considered the most central notions in informatics, the Turing machine and the finite automaton).
+Risking a forecast, we believe that if something really great is to appear in informatics in the near future, then this "something" will be suggested by the brain (and this will probably be placed at the level of "strategies" of computing, not at the "tactic" level-just in balance with the two computing devices already learned from the brain activity and which can be considered the most central notions in informatics, the Turing machine, and the finite automaton).